josmac69/technical_challenge_l/4_data_architecture/README.md

 * `price`: price per hour
 * `currency`: currency of the price
 * `created_at`: timestamp of the creation of the price
+* `created_by`: ID of the user / system who created the price
 * `updated_at`: timestamp of the last update of the price
+* `updated_by`: ID of the user / system who last updated the price

 Assumptions:
 * Record is created when user enters the parking lot and is updated when price decreases due to more free parking spaces available.
 * Price is never increased.
+Maximal price user can be charged per hour is price he received when entering the parking lot.
-* Record is deleted when user leaves the parking lot.
+* Record is deleted when user leaves the parking lot and is charged for his stay.
-* Price stored in this table is used for charging user for parking lot usage for current hour.
+* Price stored in this table is used for charging user for parking lot usage for current charging period.
 * Changes are recorded in audit table.

 ##### Price per user and parking lot auditing events